EpocDotFr/server-patrol/README.md

   - Manage multiple monitorings (URLs to check)
   - Simple visualization of each monitorings status (down, up, unknow)
-  - RSS feed of the monitorings status
+  - RSS feed of the monitorings status (public monitorings only)
   - (Optional) Mails can be sent via SMTP when something happen
   - Ability to configure, for each monitorings:
     - HTTP method to use, as well as the connection timeout and if the HTTPS certificate have to be verified